mmibbetson/challenge-week/README.md

 While it's ideal that programmers of varying skill levels and experience can participate in any challenge week, a given problem can be made to be significantly harder or easier at the discretion of the adjudicators if it serves an educational or novel purpose.

+> How is a "correct" solution determined?

+The acceptance criteria for a solution will be determined by the primary and secondary adjudicators, and clearly noted in the challenge week's `README.md`.
+They will also be expressed at the kickoff event.

 > How is performance benchmarking conducted?

 A specific benchmark process will be determined for each challenge week which will be made known in the `README.md` for that week.